fablabbcn/smartcitizen-docs/docs/Components/sensors/performance.md

 !!! warning "Calibration"
     Make sure to check the [sensor calibration guide](/Guides/calibration/SCD30 CO2 sensor/) for this sensor.

+## Electrochemical sensors

+!!! info "Version"
+    This sensor is supported from V2.1 onwards

+We currently support electrochemical sensors from [Alphasense Ltd.](https://www.alphasense.com/index.php/air/) with a digital interface [Analog Sensor Board](/Components/boards/Analog Sensor Board/) that can operate at 3.3V or 5V.
+The basic data postprocessing that is specified in [Alphasense Application Note 803_04](/assets/notes/alphasense-an-803-04-zero-offset.pdf) is implemented as a default processing for these sensors and that we can [trigger automatically](/Guides/data/Custom%20data%20processing/#automatic-data-processing).

+Other sensors can be used, such as [SPEC Sensors](https://www.spec-sensors.com/), with the same hardware (**note that these sensors operate at 3.3V**).
+The process is now been worked on in this [thread in our forum](https://forum.smartcitizen.me/t/smart-citizen-station-extended-with-anemometer-rain-gps-4g-radio-and-solar/1622) and will be integrated in the basic data postprocessing as with Alphasense sensors to be triggered automatically.

+The sensors that are currently supported are:

+- [Alphasense Sensors](https://www.alphasense.com/product_type/air-quality-sensors/): CO, NO2, NO, OX, SO2, H2S, both in A or B-Series.
+These sensors are affected differently by temperature and humidity (some of them are by both, some of them are not).
+It is important to consider cross-sensitivity of the sensors in this case, for instance:
+    + OX sensor is affected by NO2 and O3
+    + SO2 is affected by SO2 and O3

+- [SPEC Sensors - WIP](https://www.spec-sensors.com/product-category/analog-gas-sensors/): CO, NO2, SO2, O3, H2S

 ## Source files

 <a class="github-button" data-size="large" href="https://github.com/fablabbcn/smartcitizen-kit-21/archive/master.zip" data-icon="octicon-cloud-download" aria-label="Download from GitHub">Download</a>